Animal Welfare Act 1999

 "What happens when you appeal a compliance notice about animal welfare"

-If you appeal a compliance notice under section 156F or section 156G, it affects what happens next.
-The person in charge, called the Director-General, cannot cancel the notice while you are appealing or while you still have time to appeal.
-You must still follow the notice if that is what you need to do after appealing.
+You appeal a compliance notice under section 156F or 156G.
+The Director-General cannot cancel the notice while you are appealing.
+You must comply with the notice if that is what happens when you appeal.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.